hK04/BasicAlgorithmsCpp/README.md

 # BasicAlgorithmsCpp

-This repository was created to grasp the basics of C/C++ syntax through implementation of basic and famous algorithms
+This repository was created to grasp the basics of C/C++ syntax through implementation of fundamental and famous algorithms